shaharkr/wiki_animal_list_home_assignment/README.md

 ### Program Outputs

-- print the results.
+- Print the results.
 - The 'tmp' directory will contain the animal images.
-- 'results.html'- Program output results.
+- File 'results.html'.

 ## Usage